What is Atypical (Walking) Pneumonia?

 Less Common Symptoms

-• Gastrointestinal issues: Such as nausea, vomiting, and diarrhea, particularly with Legionella infection.
+• Gastrointestinal issues, Such as nausea, vomiting, and diarrhea, are particularly associated with Legionella infection.

 • Skin rashes: Sometimes seen with Mycoplasma pneumoniae infections.